dome9/cloud-supervisor2/README.md

 ## Why and when would I need it ?
 Dome9 Compliance Engine continuously scans the relevant cloud account (AWS,Azure,GCP) for policy violations, and then alert and report.<br/>
 For some organizations that is enough.
-However, at a certain scale and cloud matureness level- organizations prefer to move towards automatic-remediation approach, in which the system takes specific automated remediation actions in regards to specific violations.</br>
+However, at a certain scale and cloud matureness level- organizations prefer to move towards automatic-remediation approach, in which the system takes specific automated remediation bots in regards to specific violations.</br>
 This approach could reduce the load from the security operators and drastically reduce the time to resolve security issues.

 ## How does it work ?